benjamincrozat/legacy-blog/posts/21-best-gdpr-compliant-google-analytics-alternatives.md

 - Simple, free, and reactive uptime monitoring that sends you an email or SMS
 - Used by thousands of businesses, including some we love, like Laravel, GitHub (Microsoft), Tailwind CSS, Vue.js, IBM, and more

-The **cons** of Fathom Analytics I discovered after extensive testing:
+The **cons**:
 - The dashboard's UI could be better;
-- I noticed some bugs when you have too much filters in place.
+- I noticed some bugs when you have too many filters in place.